posted October 17, 2023

 Watch the video below and I’ll show you how to make your own BBQ pumpkin seeds at home.
 I’m here to help you make better BBQ, feed the people you love, and become a backyard BBQ hero.
 Check out more of my smoking and grilling recipe videos on YouTube, Instagram, or our Facebook Page.

 - 1 cup cleaned and dried pumpkin seeds

 - 1-2 teaspoons olive or avocado oil

-Trim a piece of parchment paper to fit on a large baking sheet.
+- Trim a piece of parchment paper to fit on a large baking sheet.
+You can also use aluminum foil.
 Spread the pumpkin seeds out on the parchment paper in a single layer.

 - Drizzle the seeds with the oil and season with the Sweet Rub.
 Spread the seeds around to fully coat with the oil and rub.

 - Place the baking sheet on the grill grates and cook the seeds for 10-15 minutes, stirring occasionally and checking often.
 Seeds are done when they are slightly golden on the edges and the rub has begun to caramelize.

 - Remove the pan from the grill and allow the seeds to cool completely before removing to an airtight bag or jar for storage.

 **This post was originally published October 2016.
 It has since been updated with more information and helpful tips.
 The recipe remains the same.